Three Stone Hearth offers the most deeply nourishing prepared foods available.

 Click here for details about our ingredient sourcing.

-Our commitment to nutrient-dense, healing foods goes well beyond our ingredients.
-The preparation, cooking and preservation techniques we use in almost every dish enhance digestibility and nutrient availability--all inspired by the practices of traditional cultures.
-This is what makes our foods different from almost anything out there, and gives them their unique value.
+Along with the integrity of our ingredients, the traditional preparation, cooking and preservation techniques we use in almost every dish — all inspired by the practices of traditional cultures — enhance digestibility and nutrient availability.
+We knew this 20 years ago, and research since then continues to overwhelmingly support this basic reality: Food is medicine!
+This is what makes our foods different from so much of what’s out there, and gives them their unique value.

 Here are some of the fundamental approaches to food preparation, inspired by Traditional Diets, that we practice here at Three Stone Hearth.